Religious vestments and other textiles

 The Victoria and Albert Museum, London, houses an embroidered cloth that hang down the lectern (almemor, compare Arabic al minbar) in a synagogue.
 The cloth dates to the late seventeenth century and probably derives from Italy.
 It is made of linen and embroidered with silk and metal thread, and bordered with brocaded silk.
 The cloth measures 148.5 x 145 cm.
 Such a cloth is also known as a bimah cover.

 In the Western Christian churches, notably the Catholic and (High) Anglican communities, a number of different cloths are used to dress an altar.
 The range and appearance of these cloths vary, but in general, white linen cloth is used.
 Many of these cloths are embroidered in some manner.

-A frontal is a decorative piece, usually of cloth, metal, stone or wood, which hangs or is placed in front of some Christian altars.
-It is sometimes called an antependium, but this is a general term that means a hanging and is used to describe other church items as well.
+A frontal is a decorative piece, usually of cloth, metal, stone or wood, which hangs or is placed in front of the altars of some Christian Churches.
+It is sometimes called an antependium, but the latter is a general term that can be used for any piece of textile, metal or stone hung or placed in front of other church items as well.

 An amice (Latin: amictum) is a liturgical garment worn mainly in the Western Catholic Church and in some of the Protestant Churches.
 It is a separate, rectangular piece of linen worn across the shoulders and fastened around the back and waist.
 It is normally made of a plain fabric, but it sometimes has embroidered decoration.

 An antependium is a decorative piece of cloth, metal or stone, which hangs or is placed in front of the altar, lectern or pulpit in a Christian church, and which is used by various Christian denominations.
 The cloth versions may be made of a decorative textile, such as brocade and damask, and it may be embroidered.